-McDowell Battlefield on the Bullpasture River - Fought among the Appalachian mountains and valleys of Highland County, the Civil War Battle of McDowell on May 8, 1862 marked Confederate General Stonewall Jackson's first victory in his legendary Valley Campaign, which succeeded in relieving Union pressure on Richmond and saved the Shenandoah Valley, known then as the "breadbasket of the confederacy."
-The Bullpasture River, joined by Crab and Duff runs, bisects the McDowell Battlefield, the hamlet of McDowell, Virginia, and livestock pasture in the floodplains.
-It also passes along the base of Sitlington Hill on Bullpasture Mountain.
+McDowell Battlefield on the Bullpasture River - Fought among the Appalachian mountains and valleys of Highland County, the Civil War Battle of McDowell on May 8, 1862 marked Confederate General Stonewall Jackson's first victory in his legendary Valley Campaign, which succeeded in relieving Union pressure on Richmond and saved the Shenandoah Valley, known then as the

-A mile-long hiking trail within the McDowell Civil War Battlefield begins at a trailhead along U.S. Route 250 east of the hamlet and ascends Sitlington Hill to the Confederate positions, where it offers a spectacular view of the Bullpasture River valley below.
-Public access to the Bullpasture River itself is limited to a short frontage along Virginia Route 656 and perhaps a service road to the hamlet's water towers.
+"Reconnaissance at McDowell" by Bradley Schmehl.
+Used by permission. bradleyschmehl.com frontage along Virginia Route 656 and perhaps a service road to the hamlet's water towers.
 The McDowell Battlefield lies on both sides of the Bullpasture River and extends south of the U.S. Route 250 bridge for a mile or more.
 The Highland Historical Society purchased 26 acres of pastureland at the core of the battlefield, and the Society sponsors reenactments of the Battle of McDowell every three to five years.